How to Write a Short Term Home Rental Business Plan

 Generally, the target market for short-term rentals can be broadly categorized into tourists or corporate clients.
 For a tourist-centric target market, aligning your competitive advantage with elements that cater to their interests is crucial.
 Emphasize aspects such as the proximity of shopping venues, accessibility to popular attractions, and ease of transportation.

-Conversely, if your focus is corporate clients, your competitive advantage should underscore factors like the property's closeness to significant business hubs or major employers.
+Conversely, if you focus on corporate clients, your competitive advantage should underscore factors like the property's closeness to significant business hubs or major employers.
 By tailoring your business plan to your target market, you can create a more compelling strategy that caters specifically to the needs and preferences of your potential renters.
 This careful targeting can lead to higher occupancy rates and increased profitability for your short-term rental business.

 Industry Research for a Short-Term Home Rental Business Plan or Template